Contact us for information on our disaster planning services today:

 Further expanding on Emergency Communication plans, FDC provides emergency consulting services in the form of research and reporting evaluation, development and management to government organizations, emergency services, and private sector agencies.

 FDC assists local governments in performing the initial assessment of the hazards and vulnerabilities of their existing Emergency Operations Center by formulating an operational checklist for them to follow.

 Larger disasters require regional responses.
 Plans should be developed with neighboring jurisdictions to accept evacuees, medical patients, and stage emergency supplies.
 FDC’s planning process also includes policies for information centers, shelter space, and documentation requirements for capturing reimbursable costs.

-When communities are hit hard by disasters and need more time and more unique assistance to recover than routine disaster assistance programs, FDC puts together an individualized structured program and coordinates the mobilization of resources to support them.
+Communities that experience severe disasters may need more time and unique assistance to recover than routine disaster assistance programs, FDC puts together an individualized structured program and coordinates the mobilization of resources to support them.

 It’s commonplace during a catastrophe that emergency medical services are overwhelmed by the number and severity of mass casualties.
 FDC provides operational concepts for response tailored to these types of situations.
 Responsibilities are assigned to state agencies, and response efforts are coordinated to meet the needs of local community governments following a mass casualty-producing incident.

-In most cases, only a select few know how to operate equipment in Mobile Command Vehicles, which may be a detriment in case of a crisis.
+In most cases, only a select few know how to operate equipment in Mobile Command Vehicles, which may be detrimental in the event of a crisis.
 FDC can develop training manuals on every piece of equipment within a Mobile Command Center, allowing any individual to set up a command post and properly deploy each piece of equipment.